Mr Bill Fleming FRACS, FRCS

 Technical aspects

-I use a Ligasure thermal sealing device, a sophisticated new technology which fuses blood vessels and then precisely cuts the sealed vessel.
-This allows me to avoid the use of any sutures or ties inside the neck (Fig. 2).
-There is very little pain after the surgery, as I also use plenty of local anaesthetic and most wounds are only 2 or 3cm long.
+I use a Ligasure thermal sealing device, a sophisticated technology which fuses blood vessels and then precisely cuts the sealed vessel.
+This allows me to avoid the use of any sutures or ties inside the neck.
+There is very little pain after the surgery, as I also use plenty of local anaesthetic and most wounds are only 2 to 5cm long.